-94. The anonymous whistleblower wrote that he or she "personally reported" Defendant Linton's behavior to Defendants Peyton and Linder and "was told it would be taken care of," but "nothing was done."
+93. The anonymous whistleblower wrote to Defendant White that he or she "personally reported" Defendant Linton's behavior to Defendants Peyton and Linder and "was told it would be taken care of," but "nothing was done."

-95. The letter stated that Defendant Linder frequently invited a former staff member, Donald Jackson, to spend time at the Union Avenue IRA, despite the fact that Jackson had been banned from the Union Avenue IRA for physically abusing residents.
+94. The letter to Defendant White stated that Defendant Linder frequently invited a former staff member, Donald Jackson, to spend time at the Union Avenue IRA, despite the fact that Jackson had been banned from the Union Avenue IRA for physically abusing residents.
 The letter stated that "ALL of the staff sees him comes [sic] and no one turns him away."

-96. The letter stated that Defendant Linder, despite acknowledging that Jackson had "bust[ed]" a disabled resident's eardrum, had left Jackson alone with residents while running errands.
+95. The letter to Defendant White stated that Defendant Linder, despite acknowledging that Jackson had "bust[ed]" a disabled resident's eardrum, had left Jackson alone with residents while running errands.

-97. The letter also stated that Defendant Peyton had seen Jackson at the Union Avenue IRA and had given him a high-five and smoked a cigarette with him instead of directing him to leave.
+96. The letter to Defendant White also stated that Defendant Peyton had seen Jackson at the Union Avenue IRA and, instead of kicking Jackson out, gave this repeated abuser of disabled residents a high-five and smoked a cigarette with him.

-98. The letter stated that the black eye for which D.K. had been treated at the hospital on August 5, 2014 "came from Sharnell Tucker punching her in the back and her face hit the wall."
+97. The letter to Defendant White stated that the black eye for which D.K. had been treated at the hospital on August 5, 2014 "came from Sharnell Tucker punching her in the back and her face hit the wall."

-99. The letter stated that Defendant Teams had pulled D.K.'s hair and "spit directly in her face."
+98. The letter to Defendant White stated that Defendant Teams had pulled D.K.'s hair and "spit directly in her face."

-100. The letter stated that Defendant Teams denied food to residents.
+99. The letter to Defendant White stated that Defendant Teams denied food to residents.

-101. The letter stated that Union IRA staff member Uvalin Thorpe-Binns hit a resident in the head, causing an injury that required staples.
+100. The letter to Defendant White stated that Union IRA staff member Uvalin Thorpe-Binns hit a resident in the head, causing an injury that required staples.
 According to the letter, Defendant Linder "instructed her not to come to work the next day to cover it up."

-102. The letter stated that Binns had slapped another resident in the face.
+101. The letter to Defendant White stated that Binns had slapped another resident in the face.

-103. The letter stated that Union IRA staff member Michael Johnson "beats on" two residents and "stresses how much he dislikes them."
+102. The letter to Defendant White stated that Union IRA staff member Michael Johnson "beats on" two residents and "stresses how much he dislikes them."

-104. The letter stated that Johnson punched one resident in the stomach.
+103. The letter to Defendant White stated that Johnson punched one resident in the stomach.

-105. The letter stated that Defendant Peyton "drinks on the job" and "comes to work drunk."
+104. The letter to Defendant White stated that Defendant Peyton "drinks on the job" and "comes to work drunk."

-106. The letter stated that Defendants Goodman, Conner, and Linder hit, kicked, and punched B.R.
-The letter stated that these three non-disabled, State-employed adult caregivers "don't like" B.R.-a disabled resident in their care who has the intellectual functioning of a toddler-"because she shows off in front of her dad and drinks from everybody['s] cups and bottles."
+105. The letter to Defendant White stated that Defendants Goodman, Conner, and Linder hit, kicked, and punched B.R.
+The letter stated that these three non-disabled, Stateemployed adult caregivers "don't like" B.R.-a disabled resident in their care who has the intellectual functioning of a toddler-"because she shows off in front of her dad and drinks from everybody['s] cups and bottles."

-107. The letter stated that Defendant Conner kicked Z.O. "in the legs to the point where they swelled up like balloons."
+106. The letter to Defendant White stated that Defendant Conner kicked Z.O. "in the legs to the point where they swelled up like balloons."

-108. The letter stated that another Union Avenue IRA staff member, Suzie Soto, abused a resident by slapping him in the back of his head and neck.
+107. The letter to Defendant White stated that another Union Avenue IRA staff member, Suzie Soto, abused a resident by slapping him in the back of his head and neck.
 The letter stated that Ms. Soto "laughs hard about it."

-109. The anonymous whistleblower wrote that he or she "reported every incident and was told not to listen to what I was taught in training class because it would label me as a snitch and that I should keep my mouth shut."
+108. The anonymous whistleblower wrote to Defendant White that he or she "reported every incident and was told not to listen to what I was taught in training class because it would label me as a snitch and that I should keep my mouth shut."